USA / Oklahoma / Oklahoma County Jail CountyJail.net has 1,388 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Luis, Kelly, Krissie, Cheryl, Tina, Shaylee, Todd, Marianna, Anne and Robyn
+Full interview (by category)Interview with Luis, Kelly, Krissie, Cheryl, Tina, Shaylee, Todd, Marianna, Anne, Robyn and Felicia

 Getting along with other inmates

 Time off for good behavior

 JM: Did you have regular access to telephones?